 RUNX1 is a transcription factor that forms a complex with the cofactor CBFB.
 This complex provides stability to the RUNX1 protein which is involved in the generation of hematopoietic stem cells and for their differentiation into myeloid and lymphoid lines.
 Loss of RUNX1 function has been shown to impair differentiation between myeloid and lymphoid lines often resulting in the development of leukemia.

 GeneCards Summary for RUNX1 Gene

 RUNX1 (RUNX Family Transcription Factor 1) is a Protein Coding gene.
 Diseases associated with RUNX1 include Platelet Disorder, Familial, With Associated Myeloid Malignancy and Leukemia, Acute Myeloid.
-Among its related pathways are Tight junction and Hematopoietic Stem Cell Differentiation.
+Among its related pathways are Transcriptional misregulation in cancer and Endometrial cancer.
 Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and protein homodimerization activity.
 An important paralog of this gene is RUNX2.

 UniProtKB/Swiss-Prot Summary for RUNX1 Gene